trisfaizal/Marketing-Site/_case_studies/envoy.md

 ## Editing

 The marketing team no longer needs to go through a developer to get content on the site.
-They can create new case studies, blog posts and landing  pages independently.
+They create new case studies, blog posts and landing pages independently.

 ![Envoy Case](/images/case-studies/envoy/case.png){: .screenshot }

 ## Staging preview

-The marketing team previews content on a staging website to ensure everything is working before pushing it production.
-When they push to production, CloudCannon performs a merges branches which triggers a deployment script to push it to their hosting on Heroku.
+The marketing team previews content on a staging website to ensure everything is working before publishing it to production.
+When they publish, CloudCannon merges the changes into a Git branch which triggers a custom deployment script, pushing to their hosting on Heroku.

 ![Envoy Staging](/images/case-studies/envoy/staging.png){: .screenshot }

 ## Content search

-Envoy marketers can filter their posts and case studies using the built in search in CloudCannon to find the content they're looking for.
+Envoy marketers filter their posts and case studies using the built in search in CloudCannon to find the content they're looking for.

 ![Envoy Search](/images/case-studies/envoy/search.png){: .screenshot }

 ## Landing Pages

-Envoy spins up landing pages with CloudCannon to test new ideas with Google AdWord campaigns.
-The developers created a card system using front matter to allow marketers to control even complex UI elements.
+Envoy creates landing pages with CloudCannon to test new ideas with Google AdWord campaigns.
+Their developers created a card system with front matter to allow marketers to control the order and content of complex structured UI elements.

 ![Envoy cards](/images/case-studies/envoy/cards.png){: .screenshot }